cloudify-cosmo/hubot-flowdock-irc-relay/README.md

 For now, the relay server defaults to posting its error messages into the flow.
 This might be changed in the future, but for now, will help with identifying problems.

-NOTE: Currently, the users list in the irc channel is updated only upon server initialization.
-Yes, it's stupid.. but a dynamic update will be implemented soon.
-If a user is connected to a flow but cannot be found in the channel, a default relay client will be used to relay the messages.
+NOTES:

+- Currently, as Flowdock doesn't provide an API for distinguishing whether a user is online or just registered to a specific flow, all registered users will be relayed to the IRC channel.
+This might prove to be confusing.
+Would love to implement a workaround if someone provides one.
+- When relaying to flowdock, the IRC channel is added to the message: `(#channel_name) user: message`.
+This is used as an identifier to prevent echoing.
+- When relaying to IRC, A `(flowdock)` string is added to the message.
+This is used as an identifier to prevent echoing.
-ALSO NOTE: This relay server currently has no real direct dependency in Hubot.
+- This relay server currently has no real direct dependency in Hubot.
 That is, Hubot it simply used as an executor.

-ALSO ALSO NOTE: This is currently written in javascript, not coffeescript.
+- This is currently written in javascript, not coffeescript.

 ### Required Environment Variables